weitunglin/Diffusion-Assignment6-DPMSolver/README.md

 Otherwise, you will receive up to 20 points from this assignment that count toward your final grade.

 - Task 1
-  - 10 points: Achieve CD lower than 40 on the Swiss-Roll distribution, and achieve FID less than 30 on image generation with CFG.
+  - 10 points: Achieve CD lower than 40 on the Swiss-Roll distribution, and achieve FID less than 30 on image generation with CFG with a scale of 7.5.
   - 5 points: Either achieve CD between 40 and 60, or achieve FID between 30 and 50.
   - 0 point: otherwise.
 - Task 2